-To facilitate proposed development of the Site, Buckeye XO, LLC, is proposing to impact 0.78 acre of jurisdictional wetland habitat, 0.23 acre of jurisdictional pond habitat, and the relocation and restoration of four (4) jurisdictional streams on the Site, totaling 7,162 linear feet of stream habitat.
-Mitigation for impacts to jurisdictional stream habitat on-site will be completed through the relocation and restoration of approximately 7,193.00 linear feet of open stream channel and 1,573.00 linear feet of encapsulated (piped) stream channel, resulting in a total of 8,766.00 linear feet of relocated on-site stream channel.
-The relocated and restored stream channel will be completed using natural channel design methods in an effort to restore the historically channelized and impacted streams from the original development of the buckeye rail yard site in the late 1960's.
+To facilitate proposed development of the Site, Buckeye XO, LLC, is proposing to impact 0.78 acre of jurisdictional wetland habitat, 0.23 acre of jurisdictional pond habitat, and the relocation and restoration of five (5) jurisdictional streams on the Site, totaling 7,412 linear feet of stream habitat.
+Mitigation for impacts to jurisdictional stream habitat on-site will be completed through the relocation and restoration of approximately 7,722.00 linear feet of open stream channel and 1,260.00 linear feet of encapsulated (piped) stream channel, resulting in a total of 8,982.00 linear feet of relocated on-site stream channel.
+Mitigation for impacts to 0.78 acre of jurisdictional wetland habitat on-site will be completed through the creation of 0.82 acre of wetland habitat on-site (0.50 acre forested, 0.32 acre emergent), while mitigation bank credits have also been purchased to meet USACE and Ohio EPA mitigation hierarchy obligations.
+The relocated and restored stream channel and associated created wetlands will be completed using natural channel design methods in an effort to restore the historically channelized and impacted streams from the original development of the buckeye rail yard site in the late 1960's.
 Once completed, the relocated and restored streams are anticipated to consist of a sinuous/meandering stream channel with diverse stream channel habitat that will improve overall downstream water quality through decreased siltation and turbidity associated with the high amounts of erosion created from the existing channelized streams.
+Created wetland habitat is anticipated to mimic current wetland functionality with overall improvements in species abundance, diversity, and management of invasive species.